eclipse-iceoryx/iceoryx/doc/design/error_reporting.md

 ```

 The condition is required to hold and this requirement is always checked.
-If the condition does not hold, panic is invoked and the executon stops.
+If the condition does not hold, panic is invoked and the execution stops.

 This should be used for conditions that may not hold on the correct path, e.g. for error cases.
 It should not be used for assumptions that have to be true in correct code
 (use `IOX_ASSUME` or `IOX_PRECONDITION` for this).

-Note it that no condition can generally be enforced in the sense that it must be true and no checking is required.
+Note that no condition can generally be enforced in the sense that it must be true and no checking is required.

 ## Using the API to Check Contracts and Assumptions